 - Andrew Odlyzko (University of Minnesota), Some puzzles of Internet economics

-- Johannes Bauer (Michigan State University), Drivers of innovation in the advanced communications ecosystem
+- Johannes Bauer (Michigan State University), Innovation in Advanced Communications Systems

-- Geoff Huston (APNIC), Implications of rise of Content Distribution Networks
+- Geoff Huston (APNIC), The Rise and Rise of Content Distribution Networks

 - Robert Frieden (Penn State University), The Internet of Platforms and Two-Sided Markets: Implications for Competition and Consumers